stuycs-gh-classrooms/nxtm-p02-pd10-the-best-team/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- R: Reveal bombs if unsolved.
+- R: Reset puzzle if solved/failed.

 Mouse Control:
-- Mouse movement:
+- Mouse movement: N/A
-- Mouse pressed:
+- Mouse pressed: Reveal tile.
+- MouseAlt pressed: Set Flag.

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

+## Tile Class
+Variables
+- Bool Bomb: whether or not the tile has a bomb.
+- Bool Flag: whether or not the tile has a flag.
+- Bool Revealed: whether or not the tile is revealed.